sulekaustubh/reserve-bus-backend/README.md

 -   This API Documentation deals with the specifications of endpoints used in the full-stack project named the 'Reserve Bus' App.
 -   Various endpoints allow us to view available buses, book new tickets, view booking details, etc.
 <!-- - After successfully signing in, the user will be re-directed to Tickets Booking page.
 It has 2 methods for Movie Ticket Booking: GET and POST.  -->
 -   The GET method will fetch the Last Booking details from the database associated with the user and display them under their respective section.
-The POST method will allow users to book movie tickets and store data in the database.
+The POST method will allow users to book tickets and store data in the database.
 An in-depth understanding of the usage of API endpoints is mentioned below.

 ## GET